wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 * From the **Recommended endpoints** list that includes two types of elements:

-    * Predefined rules set by Wallarm: using regular expressions, these rules define by their names both endpoints most commonly used for authentication and their parameters most commonly used for storing passwords and logins.
+    * Wallarm's predefined rules utilizing regular expressions to specify commonly used authentication endpoints and their parameters storing passwords and logins.

         ![Credential Stuffing - Recommended Endpoints - Predefined rules](../images/about-wallarm-waf/credential-stuffing/credential-stuffing-predefined-rules.png)

-    * If you use the [API Discovery](../api-discovery/overview.md) module, Wallarm automatically identifies endpoints that could be used for authentication.
+    * Endpoints used for authentication that were found by the [API Discovery](../api-discovery/overview.md) module and recorded as they actually received traffic.
+This is available only if API Discovery is presented in your subscription and enabled.

 * Manually - you can also include your own unique authentication endpoints, ensuring full protection.
 When adding manually, set [URI](../user-guides/rules/add-rule.md#uri-constructor) and the way of searching for authentication parameters: